 Purchase using the sale proceeds from another property: You may currently be selling your house, from the sale you may come away with some capital but perhaps not enough to buy on the open market.
 If so, as long as we calculate that the monthly payments are sustainable, you may be able to buy using the proceeds of sale of that property.
 Again, if you are able to obtain a mortgage as well, you must do so.Purchase if you are able to buy a home suitable for your needs on the open market: You may be currently be selling your house, in the sale you may come away with some capital.
 Although the amount you receive may mean that you are unable to buy a similar sized property, you may be able to purchase a smaller property on the open market which is still suitable to your needs.
 If this is the case you will not be able to purchase a home through shared ownership.
 Again, the reason for this is that to be eligible for shared ownership you must not be able to afford to buy a suitable home on the open market as this goes against the purpose of the scheme.

 Take out a mortgage: Taking out a mortgage is the most common option used when purchasing a home through shared ownership.
 A mortgage is a special type of loan secured against your property.
 This loan covers the sale price of the property you have bought plus interest.
 There are different types of mortgages provided by a variety of lenders.
 It is worth noting; not all mortgage providers lend on shared ownership schemes therefore it is important that the mortgage provider and your financial advisor are both aware you are buying through shared ownership.Purchase using an ‘Interest Only Mortgage’: We do not allow shared owners to take out interest only mortgages.
 As the name suggests, an interest only mortgage means that your monthly payment only pays the interest charges on your loan and you are not actually reducing the loan itself.
 When choosing an interest only mortgage you need to check that your investment or savings plan grows accordingly, so that at the end of the term you will have enough money to pay off the loan.
-The advantage of taking out an interest only mortgage is that as you are only paying off the interest and not the loan itself, therefore your monthly payments will be lower.
 We do not accept mortgages from adverse credit mortgage companies.

 What types of mortgages are available?